 - Faculty members undergo period reappointment procedures for the university.
 The department is formally involved in this process and uses the following definition of scholarship.

 - The department curriculum committee evaluates the following things, proposing changes to the department as appropriate:

-- ACM knowledge unit reports—Faculty members report their coverage of the required ACM CS knowledge units in each required course each time a new version of the ACM publishes a new version of the knowledge units and when a faculty member teaches a new course.
+- ACM Curricula Recommendations—Faculty members report their coverage of the required ACM CS knowledge units in each required course each time a new version of the ACM publishes new curricular recommendations.

 - Key assignment data - The sample assignment work submitted by the faculty for the following key assignments: